Class: DLinked::List

 #clearself

-Removes all elements from the list, resetting the head, tail, and size.
+Removes all elements from the list.

 Returns: